avine/formation-angular-base/doc/workbook/public/01_getting_started.md

 <h1>Welcome to {{ title }}!</h1>
 ```

-- Add some style in `src/app/app.css`:
+- Add some styling in `src/app/app.css`:

 ```css
 h1 {